 So what’s different now?

-For one thing, there is a cultural transition away from looking to external authorities (gods, priests, presidents) and towards finding our inner authority, what some call sovereignty.
+We’re in the midst of a cultural transition: away from looking to external authorities (gods, priests, presidents) and towards finding our inner authority, or sovereignty.

 We don't have control over events.
 We do, however, have free will and choice in response to events.

-My very dear friend lost her grandson Taliesen in the Portland murders in 2017.
-He chose to stand up, along with two others, for young women being harassed and frightened with racist, anti-muslim attacks.
+Each person’s choices ripple into the fabric of family and friends, offering the rest of us a model of courage.
+And it gets personal.
+A dear friend of mine lost her grandson Taliesen in the Portland when he chose to stand up, along with two others, for young women being harassed and frightened with racist, anti-Muslim attacks.
+He was murdered.
 His grieving family chose to emphasize the importance of love in their response:

 This felt very brave of them, showing the courage of conviction in the face of loss.